 This is huge for the many adults who end up losing a tooth or multiple teeth during their lifetimes.

 Health issues associated with dental implants include infection at the implant site, injury or damage to the surrounding structures, nerve damage, and sinus problems.
-“Despite being the preferred treatment for missing teeth today, dental implants can fail and have no ability to “remodel” with surrounding jaw bone, which undergoes necessary and inevitable changes throughout a person’s life.”
-(Dentistry iQ)
+“Despite being the preferred treatment for missing teeth today, dental implants can fail and have no ability to “remodel” with surrounding jaw bone, which undergoes necessary and inevitable changes throughout a person’s life.” (source)

 Dentures can be uncomfortable and make eating difficult.
 Also, they can cause gum and mouth irritation or infections.

-That is right.
+Yes, you read that right.
 Scientists can help the body grow a new tooth in about two months.
 Gone will be the days of dentures and painful tooth implants.

 “Key consideration in tooth regeneration is finding a cost-effective approach that can translate into therapies for patients who cannot afford or who are not suitable candidates for dental implants,” Dr. Mao said.
 “Cell-homing-based tooth regeneration may provide a distinct pathway toward clinical translation.”

 “Dental implants usually consist of a cone-shaped titanium screw with a roughened or smooth surface and are placed in the jaw bone.
-While implant surgery may be performed as outpatient procedure, healing times vary widely, and successful implantation is a result of multiple visits to certified clinicians, including general dentists, oral surgeons, prosthodontists, and periodontists.”
-(Dentistry iQ)
+While implant surgery may be performed as outpatient procedure, healing times vary widely, and successful implantation is a result of multiple visits to certified clinicians, including general dentists, oral surgeons, prosthodontists, and periodontists.” (source)

 It might just be me, but the thought of a titanium screw anywhere near my mouth gives me the chills.